-Second term: Bio-chemistry, Monday, 10 a.m. or Tuesday, 10 a.m.; Human Physiology, Wednesday, 2 p.m. or Thursday, 10 a.m.
+Second term: Bio-chemistry, Monday, 10 a.m. or 2 p.m.; Human Physiology, Thursday, 10 a.m. or 2 p.m.

 During the third term of the third year and the first and second terms of the fourth year students will be required to attend a tutorial class for one hour per week.